 Why he’s involved with the Family Fund: I’d think myself silly if I didn’t invest or give back to this Family, while trying to recruit student athletes to this University by pushing our values of Family and community to them.
 In essence, practice what you preach.
 This fund allows us all to do that.

 William Krusemark, Professor of Music and Chair of the Fine Arts Department

 Biography: Dr. Krusemark began working at the University of Saint Mary in the fall of 1978.
 He teaches coursework in voice, concert chorale, music history, and music appreciation.
 Dr. Krusemark also serves on the Academic Leadership Council.

-Why she thinks others should support the Family Fund: It is a joy to give, not just in time and talent, but also in ‘treasure’ in order to help assure the future of this important institution.
+Why he thinks others should support the Family Fund: It is a joy to give, not just in time and talent, but also in ‘treasure’ in order to help assure the future of this important institution.

-Why she’s involved with the Family Fund: I accepted a position on the Family Fund Board because I have made a career-long commitment to USM and believe strongly in the private liberal arts college undergraduate experience.
+Why he’s involved with the Family Fund: I accepted a position on the Family Fund Board because I have made a career-long commitment to USM and believe strongly in the private liberal arts college undergraduate experience.

 Caroline Mackintosh, Chair of the Department of Natural Sciences & Mathematics & Biology

 Biography: Caroline began her career at the University in August of 2004.
 In addition to teaching biology courses, she serves as the Pre-Professional Health Advisor for the university.
 She’s is currently the faculty vice chair and the chair for the Academic Affairs Committee.